nikmedoed/easy-video-compress/README.md

 * **Multithreaded Execution**: Utilizes `ThreadPoolExecutor` for parallel processing (up to 4 workers by default).
 * **Rich Progress Display**: Shows a real-time progress bar with estimated time remaining (powered by the [Rich](https://github.com/Textualize/rich) library).
 * **Windows Integration**: A `.bat` wrapper and a PowerShell installer script to add a **Compress video (FFmpeg)** entry to the Windows context menu.
 * **Drag-and-Drop GUI**: Launch the script without arguments (or with `--gui`) to open a drag-and-drop interface.
-Files convert in parallel with per-file progress bars and an overall progress display.
+Files convert in parallel with per-file progress bars that stay aligned with each row and an overall progress display.

 ## Supported Video Formats